betagouv/ngx-dsfr/libs/ngx-dsfr/README.md

 This project is built on top of the [@gouvfr/dsfr](https://www.npmjs.com/package/@gouvfr/dsfr) package and currently uses the version **1.7.2**.

-## How to update to a new version of the DSFR ?
+## How to update to a new version of the DSFR while working on this library ?

 1. Update the NPM package
    ```shell